Bearaby Weighted Blanket Review

 Overall, the Bearaby Weighted Blanket is an excellent option for shoppers concerned with style, breathability, quality, and durability.

 Bearaby’s size options vary between its models.
 The Cotton Napper and the Tree Napper are sized for one person, ranging between approximately twin size and nearly full size depending on the weight you select.
-The Bearaby Sleeper comes in twin, queen, and king sizes.
+The Bearaby Hugger comes in a queen size only.
 Since the Nappling is built for children, it is the company’s smallest blanket option.

-The Cotton Napper, the Tree Napper, and the Nappling all come in several color options, while the Sleeper is white with navy piping.
+The Cotton Napper, the Tree Napper, the Nappling, and the Velvet Napper all come in several color options, while the Hugger is available in two colors: moonstone grey or asteroid grey.

 |Product||Size Options||Weight Options||Fill Material||Shell Material||Dimensions|